RaeannTaiYuXuan/FEDASSG2/README.md

 1. fa fa Icons - > i used it because it is very easy for to add icon just by using the <i class=""> function https://fontawesome.com/v4/icons/

-2. CSS Fonts w3 school - > i used it because when i use google fonts it take very long to load and sometimes the code given doesnt work on my side so i used css font style to change my font style https://www.w3schools.com/css/css_font_google.asp
+2. CSS Fonts w3 school - > i used  because when i use google fonts it take very long to load and sometimes the code given doesnt work on my side so i used css font style to change my font style https://www.w3schools.com/css/css_font_google.asp

 3. RESTDB -> used it because it is simple and easy to use as a backend tool.